People & Opportunities

 Paul V Debes

-Associate professor, Department of Aquaculture and Fish Biology, Hólar University, Iceland
+Professor, Department of Aquaculture and Fish Biology, Hólar University, Iceland

 CV